drycpp/lmdbxx/README.rst

 * Implements a straightforward mapping from C to C++, with consistent naming.
 * Simplifies error handling by translating error codes into C++ exceptions.
 * Carefully differentiates logic errors, runtime errors, and fatal errors.
+* Exception strings include the name of the LMDB function that failed.
 * Plays nice with others: all symbols are placed in the ``lmdb`` namespace.
 * 100% free and unencumbered `public domain <http://unlicense.org/>`_ software,
   usable in any context and for any purpose.